tylerprehl/top-shopping-cart/README.md

 - Run ```npm init```
 - Run ```npm run dev```
 <br>
-You can also view this project at (TBD)
+You can also view this project at https://070023cc.top-shopping-cart.pages.dev/store/cart

 ### To Do:
 Note to the reader - for the sake of hitting my intended learning goals but continuing progression without getting hung up on any one project, as of 1/27/2024 I have left this project as it is, but the following are the improvements I would make to 'complete' the website as I envision it.
+- Add a simple checkout button
 - Create generic Default/Error pages
 - Media query Menu button
 - Media query (and good math) for side-by-side image/description vs stacked on ItemPage